Marksimiyu/FordRangerAi-/README.md

-## NOTE: SUHAIL-MD SCRIPT IS NOT OPENLY ALLOWED TO USED IN ANY OF YOUR PROJECTS
+## NOTE: FORDRANGERAI SCRIPT IS NOT OPENLY ALLOWED TO USED IN ANY OF YOUR PROJECTS